surhudm/savitzky_golay_with_errors/README.md

 This kind of filter has been often used in the scientific literature.
 However almost all data inherently comes with noise, and the noise properties can differ from point to point.
-This python script improves upon the traditional Savitzky-Golay filter by accounting for errorbars on the data.
+This python script improves upon the traditional Savitzky-Golay filter by accounting for errors or covariance in the data.